Wrestling

 Jasher 32:24-26

-And Jacob tarried there that night, and during the whole night he gave his servants instructions concerning the forces and his children.
+Jacob stayed there that night and gave his servants detailed instructions throughout the night about their positions and his children.

 The angels of YHWH confront Esau